Found by Jeffrey Valli on the railroad tracks in Truro, Massachusetts, USA. Gartcraig Fire Clay Works, By Millerston, Glasgow. . . . .

 Found in Creston, British Columbia, Canada by Royal McKellar of Creston BC.

 RM suggests the following regarding the find location – The brick is associated with the turn of the century metal mining industry near Creston.
 The Lead Silver ore was processed locally in a concentrating mill known as the Alice Mill.
-The concentrate was shipped from Creston via a sternwheeler 60 miles up the Kootenay Lake, where the product was trans-shipped by rail at Nelson BC, to the world famous Comino Smelter in Trail BC
+The concentrate was shipped from Creston via a sternwheeler 60 miles up the Kootenay Lake, where the product was trans-shipped by rail at Nelson BC, to the world-famous Comino Smelter in Trail BC.

-The Mill was erected 1903/04 having a scattered production run up to 1909, when the rich ore petered out and the economy dived.
+The Mill was erected 1903/04 having a scattered production run up to 1909 when the rich ore petered out and the economy dived.
 The land was converted to agriculture use as we see it today.

 Below – Gartcraig – Gartcraig Fire Clay Works, By Millerston, Glasgow

 Below – A photo of the find area, taken by Gerry Rehwald of Creston – Creston, BC, Canada.